stokito/fortress-lang/README.txt

   typecase isn't nearly as useful as you might think, since it cannot bind type variables; we are working to address this shortcoming.

-* The "atomic" construct uses code basedn on the DSTM2 library.
+* The "atomic" construct uses code based on the DSTM2 library.
 Nested transactions are flattened.
-We use their obstruction free algorithm with a simple backoff contention manager.
-Reductions are not yet implemented, so perform an explicit atomic update instead.
+We use their obstruction free algorithm with a simple lowest-thread-wins contention manager.
+Reduction variables in for loops are not yet implemented, so perform an explicit atomic update or just use a reduction expression instead.

 * throw and catch expressions.